Esukhia/derge-kangyur-old/README.md

 * **[X]** signals obvious errors or highly suspicious spellings (ex: `མཎྜལ་ཐིག་[ལ་]ལྔ་པ་ལ།`), or un-transcribable characters
 * **#** signals an unreadable graphical unit

+The files are UTF16-LE with BOM. `git` doesn't recognize them as text but you can still diff them with the trick exposed [here](https://stackoverflow.com/a/1300928/2560906).

 The Unicode is in [NFD](http://unicode.org/reports/tr15/), and oM is rendered as `\u0F68\u0F7C\u0F7E` (`ཨོཾ`) and not `\u0F00` (`ༀ`).

 The end of lines sometimes are preceded by a space character (when they end with a shad) so that the result of appending all the lines content is useabletext is correct.